 A delicious pancake made with ragi flour, and stuffed with a delicately spiced filling of sausages, baby corns, button mushrooms and red bell peppers.
 It is topped with a fresh yoghurt dip spiked with garlic ...

-Lamb chops marinated in strained yogurt and flavoursome masalas.
+Tandoori Lamb Chops: Lamb chops marinated in strained yogurt and flavoursome masalas.
 Cooked till tender, this dish is a complete delight.
 Serve this with mint chutney and onion rings.

 About Yogurt Parfait Recipe: Re-energize with this healthy dessert.
 Multiple layers of yogurt, nuts, cereals, pine nuts and fruits.

 Easy to make sour cream recipe.
 Sour cream can be used as a dip or as a spread for your toasts and bagels.